 Well, that is a good question.
 First of all, no two women are alike.
 What I find as a physician is that the experience of menopause is different for everyone, even though I may be seeing very similar signs when I do an exam.

 With that being said, I find the most common complaint I get is vaginal dryness.
-Women find that they feel dry day to day, sometimes with itchiness.
-They feel dryer during intercourse and sometimes even lubes aren’t enough to help with that feeling.
+Women find that they feel dry day to day, sometimes with lichen sclelerosis to flare up or itchiness.
+They feel dryer during intercourse and sometimes even lubricants for sex aren’t enough to help with that feeling.

 Along with dryness I see a lot of women who have pain with intercourse.
 These two things are related, and are due to the change in the mucosa of the vulva and the vagina with the reduced estrogen circulating.
 I find that women who have an abrupt shift into menopause (either due to surgery or breast cancer treatment) often have the worst of these symptoms.
 This may be due to the abrupt change instead of gradual adjustment.

 Do you experience pain with sex?
-Discover causes and solutions: watch Gennev's Painful Sex webinar.
+Discover causes and solutions: watch Gennev's how to avoir painful sex webinar.

 As estrogen levels decline with menopause, the tissues that respond to estrogen all change.
 We notice the change in the uterine lining because we stop having periods as that lining thins out.
 The vaginal and vulvar tissues also get thinner as the estrogen goes away.